TechnoAyanOfficial/py_telegram_welcome_bot/README.md

-This is a simple bot for Telegram that greets users.
+This is a simple Telegram bot that greets users.

 Installing